NoamZeise/emacs-light/README.md

 ## setup
 If you already have emacs, then clone this repo (with submodules) to your home directory and rename to ".emacs.d".
 You may need to uncomment a line near the beginning of init.el that disables package check signatures, just for the first time install, If you are getting install errors when opening emacs.

+## settings
+You can make a custom.el file in your emacs dir to add your own settings.
+There are also some settings that you can enable, if you want extra features.

+You can place these in your custom.el file:
+- (setq eml-use-centaur-tabs t) ;; for centaur tabs - have tabs for open files at the top of your window
+- (setq eml-use-treemacs nil) ;; for treemacs - a tree of files at the side of your project